In Red

 More sweat slid down Annabeth’s forehead and temples.
 She hated sweating almost as much as she hated snippy medical personnel.

-She turned just in time to see a long, fuzzy string fall from between two of the petals of the opening bloom.
-Annabeth pocketed her phone and stepped toward the flower.
-She knelt down, and carefully slid a finger underneath the string.
+She turned in time to see a long, fuzzy string fall from between two of the petals of the opening bloom.
+Annabeth pocketed her phone and knelt down in front of the flower.
+She carefully slid a finger underneath the string.
 The crow watched as she gently ran it between her thumb and pointer finger.
 Rubbery.

 The rose spread open to its full extent.
-The mouse laid in the middle of the bloom.
+A mouse laid in the middle of the bloom.
 Its back legs were a mess of blood and exposed flesh.
-A tiny splinter of bone stuck out of its hip.
+A small splinter of bone stuck out of its hip.
 The mouse’s front legs twitched and spasmed.
 Its tiny mouth hung open as if screaming.
-A chunk of furry pink meat clung to one of rose’s ink black petals.
+A chunk of furry pink meat clung to one of the rose’s ink black petals.

 “How did it get up there?”